SAFE AND SANITARY PLACES OF ENGAGEMENT Sample Clauses

 AutoNDA by SimpleDocs

 SAFE AND SANITARY PLACES OF ENGAGEMENT.
 The agrees to provide the Artist with safe and sanitary places of engagement.
 The is subject to the Health and Safety standards established by its own Harassment in the Workplace Policy, Health and Safety Policy, Smoking Policy and the Canada Labour Code.
 Authorized representatives of Equity shall have free access to all members of Equity at all times, inclusive of rehearsals or performances.
 However, there shall be no interruption of work in progress except where deemed essential in order to address an emergency situation.
 Equity representatives shall notify the in advance of such visits, whenever possible.
 Responsibility of the The accepts responsibility for the safety of the Artists in the training and execution of Extraordinary Risks.
-The has the right to engage qualified individuals for the purpose of instructingthe Artists in the performance of Extraordinary Risks.
+The has the right to engage qualified individuals for the purpose of instructing the Artists in the performance of Extraordinary Risks.
 Extraordinary Risk Rider An Artist shall not be required to perform an extraordinary risk unless said risk is stipulated in a rider to contract.

 SAFE AND SANITARY PLACES OF ENGAGEMENT.
-The Engager agrees to provide the Artist with safe, sanitary, and clean places of engagement.
+The Engager agrees to provide the Artist with safe and sanitary places of engagement.
 The Engager further agrees that it is subject to the health and safety standards established by the province in which it is located.
 In the absence of provincial guidelines by which the provisions of this Article 20:00 are to be interpreted, the Safety Guidelines for the Live Performance Industry in Ontario shall be deemed as the basis of acceptable health and safety standards.
 Copies are available from Equity.
 In addition, in some provinces, Workers' Compensation provisions will dictate the health and safety requirements for Artists.
 It is the Engager's responsibility to abide by all applicable Workers' Compensation legislation in effect in their province and to pay all premiums as required.

 SAFE AND SANITARY PLACES OF ENGAGEMENT.
 7:01 The NAC agrees to provide the Artist with safe and sanitary places of engagement.
 The NAC is subject to the health and safety standards established by its own Harassment in the Workplace Policy, Health and Safety Policy, Smoking Policy and the Canada Labour Code.
 Authorized representatives of Equity shall have free access to all members of Equity at all times, inclusive of rehearsals or performances.
 However, there shall be no interruption of work in progress except where deemed essential in order to address an emergency situation.
 Equity representatives shall notify the NAC in advance of such visits, whenever possible.